qaecy/bilt2025/README.md

-# built2025
+# BiLT 2025
-Repository for our Bilt2025 lab containing all relevant code, data and information.
+Repository for our BiLT 2025 lab containing all relevant code, data and information.